tgirke/rcf/pages/manuals/manuals_linux-cluster_terminalIDE.md

 ---

 # Terminal IDEs
-This page introduces several terminal-based working environment useful for a variety of computer languages that are available on HPCC.
+This page introduces several terminal-based working environments available on UCR's HPCC/Biocluster that are useful for a variety of computer languages.

 ## Vim/Nvim Basics